Vallow-Daybell murders: Murder of Charles Vallow

 Charles Vallow, killed July 11, 2019.

-By February 2019, Lori reportedly informed Charles that "she no longer cared about him or J.J.".
+By February 2019, Lori reportedly informed Charles that "she no longer cared about him or J.J."
 She then vanished for 58 days.
 The same month, Charles filed for divorce, citing threats to his life, as well as the theft of his truck and US$35,000 from their joint bank accounts.
-According to Charles' filing, Lori had told him that he was possessed by a "dark spirit" called "Ned Schneider", that she was "a god assigned to carry out the work of the 144,000 at Christ's Second Coming" which would happen in July 2020, and that she would murder him if he got in the way of her mission.
+According to Charles' filing, Lori had told him that he was possessed by a "dark spirit" called "Ned Schneider," that she was "a god assigned to carry out the work of the 144,000 at Christ's Second Coming" which would happen in July 2020, and that she would murder him if he got in the way of her mission.

 Charles sought a protective order against Lori at the advice of his attorney.
 He withdrew the petition one month later, saying he wanted to "try to make the marriage work."
-Nevertheless, Charles had become so worried by Lori's actions that in February 2019, he changed his $1 million life insurance policy so the beneficiary would be his sister Kay rather than his wife.
+Nevertheless, Charles had become so worried by Lori's behavior that in February 2019, he changed his $1 million life insurance policy so the beneficiary would be his sister Kay rather than his wife.
 Lori was unaware of this until after Charles' death.

 Arizona police detectives later retrieved text messages between Chad, Lori and her brother Alex Cox which referred to Charles as "Ned" or "Hiplos", the names of the "spirit" said to possess him.
-Lori told members of her religious group that her husband had become a "zombie".
+Lori told members of her religious group that her husband had become a "zombie."
 Several followers repeatedly joined to pray for Charles' demise.

 Having discovered his wife's affair with Chad Daybell, Charles Vallow confronted Lori about it.
 Eleven days before his death, he sent an email to Tammy Daybell to inform her that their spouses were cheating.
 Evidence later showed that Tammy had opened and deleted the message, and blocked Charles' email address.
 On July 1, 2019, Charles informed Lori that he planned to meet Tammy in person.
 At that point, Lori and Chad were communicating constantly with burner phones.